Skip to main content

 Fanuc CNC controls dominate the global machine tool market.
 By most estimates, Fanuc controls are installed on more than 4.5 million CNC machines worldwide — more than all other control manufacturers combined.
 This installed base creates a self-reinforcing ecosystem: operators learn Fanuc first, shops standardize on Fanuc, and machine builders default to Fanuc because buyers demand it.

-Fanuc Control Models You'll Encounter
+Fanuc Control Generations

 Fanuc Strengths